 Host and geographical distribution records are not included in the current protocol as diagnostic features of Ceratitis species because the values are incomplete for many species and subject to change over time.
-The scope of the protocol is limited to morphological and molecular characters.
+The scope of the protocol is therefore limited to morphological (sections 4.1 and 4.2) and molecular (section 4.3) characters.